nathan-barry/nathan.rs/content/notes/os/filesystem.md

 - Random Access Speed: Essentially equates to sequential access to the Nth block.
 - Corrupted Disk Block: Corruption of a single block obstructs access to subsequent blocks.

-Both contiguous and linked allocation have their unique strengths and weaknesses.
-While contiguous allocation excels in both sequential and random access due to its simple structure, it struggles with file growth and fragmentation.
-On the other hand, linked allocation offers more flexibility in file growth, but at the cost of slower random access speeds.

 ### Direct Allocation